-You can ask ChatGPT to make your copywriting content more persuasive, structure our content better, and use language that connects better with the audience.
+You can ask ChatGPT to make your copywriting content more persuasive, structure your content better, and use language that connects better with the target audience.

 Pretty trite advice to be sure but a human would give similar suggestions in a lot more time.
 If you are not content with the suggestions, you can simply let it rewrite the content for you in a tone or style of your choosing.